IhateCreatingUserNames2/MFPSDocBotcode/README.md

 An intelligent documentation assistant for MFPS 2.0 (Multiplayer First Person Shooter framework).
 This chatbot provides technical answers about the codebase architecture, implementation patterns, and best practices by analyzing the complete Unity C# codebase.

 ** Use this at your Own Risk.
 It is running on OpenRouter Gemini Free Keys.
 This was made by a User of MFPS, not a developer from MFPS.
 It has nothing to do with Lovatto Studios.  **

+** This project folder DOES NOT HAVE THE MFPS CODEBASE , you have to extract it by yourself.
+Use the Python Code CodeUNity.py to extract it from your MFPS Files. **

 ## Features

 - 🔍 **Deep Codebase Analysis**: Loads 600k+ tokens of MFPS 2.0 source code